Start9Labs/documentation/site/source/diy/index.rst

 ===
 DIY
 ===
 Here you will find guides for building your own Embassy!
-Currently, embassyOS is supported on the Raspberry Pi (ARM architecture), and on most desktops, laptops, mini PCs, servers, and virtualization solutions (x86).
+Currently, embassyOS supports the Raspberry Pi and on most x86 platforms (desktops, laptops, mini PCs, servers, and virtual machines).

 Motivation
 ----------